 So how do we make sure your site is protected?

-The good news is there are a few things you can do to make sure your site is protected as much as possible.
-I say as much as possible because a website can never be 100% safe.
-So lets break down what can be done.
+The good news is there are a few things you can do to make sure your site is as protected as possible.
+We say as much as possible because a website can never be 100% safe.
+So let's break down what can be done.

-There are some great plugins both free and paid that add a ton of cool security features to your site.
-My personal favourite is Wordfence as it is very powerful, light weight and can potentially reduce page load times with it’s built in caching system.
-There are two versions available, free and premium, but the free version will do most things people need.
-The best feature of Wordfence is the ability to scan your WordPress core, plugins and theme files for suspicious looking code that shouldn’t be there.
-Other security plugins worth mentioning are iThemes security and All in One WP Security and Firewall.
+There are some great plugins (both free and paid) that add a ton of cool security features to your site.
+Our personal favourite is iThemes Security as it is very powerful, lightweight that offers many features.
+There are two versions available, free and premium, with the free version will do most things you need.
+The best feature of iThemes Security is the ability to scan your WordPress core, plugins and theme files for suspicious looking code that shouldn’t be there.
+Other security plugins worth mentioning are Wordfence and All in One WP Security and Firewall.

-A great way to avoid this scenario is to install a backup plugin and keep copies of your site on an external hard drive or you computer.
+A great way to avoid this scenario is to install a backup plugin and keep copies of your site on an external hard drive or your computer.
 As a rule of thumb I take a nightly backup of the site database and a weekly backup of all site files and assets.
-If you run a site that adds new content daily or an online store, I would recommend nightly backups for both files and database.
-Be sure to schedule these backups at a time where your site has low traffic as the backup will put a bit of performance pressure on the server and may affect the viewing experience for your visitors.
+If you run an online store or site that adds new content daily, I would recommend nightly backups for both files and database.
+Be sure to schedule these backups at a time when your site has low traffic as the backup will put a bit of performance pressure on the server and may affect the viewing experience for your visitors.

 Updraft also has the ability to restore your site from previous site backups and the best part is it’s completely free with the option to upgrade for other premium features.

 Well that’s it for now.
-If your site is covering using these few techniques you are giving your site the best possible chance against an attack.
-Remember, it’s not good enough to just prevent an attack but to also be able to recover from one.
-There is a ton of others security tips that can harden up your WordPress site but that was not the purpose of this article and will be covered another time.
+If your site is using these few techniques you are giving your site the best possible chance against an attack.
+Remember, it’s not good enough to just prevent an attack - you also need to be able to recover from one.
+There are a ton of other security tips that can harden up your WordPress site but that will be covered in a future post.

-If you want your site to have all these great features but unsure how to do it yourself, feel free to contact us and we can make sure you are protected.
+If you want your site to have all these great features, but are unsure how to do it yourself, feel free to contact us and we can make sure you are protected.
 We offer great services at even better prices.